zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 <SchemaDefinition schemaRef="#/components/schemas/content.location" showWriteOnly="true" />

 ## Template
 This type of content has an underlying fixed text content with some required variables.
 After being filled, the template must be submitted for approval to WhatsApp.
-The rules that the submitted content must abide to are very restrictive.
+The rules that the submitted content must abide by are very restrictive.

 <SchemaDefinition schemaRef="#/components/schemas/content.template" showWriteOnly="true" />

 ### Submitting a template content for approval
-If you already have a WhatsApp business account with us, you may submit templates for approval using our [template console](https://app.zenvia.com/home/templates).
+If you already own a WhatsApp business account with us, you may submit templates for approval using our [template console](https://app.zenvia.com/home/templates).

 ## Card

-This is a rich content composed of *at least one* of these components (none of them are mandatory):
+This type of content is rich and is composed of *at least one* of the following components (none of them are mandatory):
 * Media
 * Title
 * Text

-And additionally, it may also have these:
+Additionally, it may include:
 * Buttons
-* Quick reply buttons (they are not part of the card itself and instead are shown below it)
+* Quick reply buttons (not part of the card itself, but are instead shown below it)

 More information on each attribute may be found below.